Experienced Employment Lawyer in Discrimination Cases

 For employers, facing an accusation of unlawful discrimination is an extremely serious matter.
 For employees who have experienced discrimination, it is critical to stand up for their legal rights.
 Our experienced Maryland discrimination lawyers are passionate about protecting their clients, and they can use their vast knowledge and experience to help you secure a just outcome in your case.

-Examples of Unlawful Discrimination in Employment
+What are Examples of Unlawful Discrimination in Employment?

 The state and federal prohibitions on discrimination apply to all aspects of the employment relationship – from hiring to termination, and everything in between.
 As a result, Maryland employers must adopt and employ a comprehensive anti-discrimination policy, and they must ensure that their managers and other employees are appropriately trained to avoid making unlawful, discriminatory decisions that can lead to liability.
 Some of the more common examples of improper discriminatory practices include: